Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: SemInfo: A Metric of Semantic Information Encoded in Constituent Structures

-Frequency is a simple but effective empirical estimator of distributions.
-However, naively measuring substring frequency among paraphrases $\sX^p$ will yield a misleading estimate of $P(s|Sem(x))$, the probability of $s$ being generated to carry information of $Sem(x)$.
+Naively measuring substring frequency among paraphrases $\sX^p$ will yield a misleading estimate of $P(s|Sem(x))$.
 The reason is that one substring can be nested in another substring.
 If a substring $s$ is generated to convey semantic information, we will observe an occurrence of $s$ along with an occurrence of all its substrings.
 Hence, the naive substring frequency will wrongly count substring occurrences caused by the generation of larger substrings as occurrences caused by $P(s|Sem(x))$.
-Let's consider the example illustrated in Figure~\ref{fig:simple-freq}.
+Let us consider the example illustrated in Figure~\ref{fig:simple-freq}.
 All three substrings in the example have a frequency of 2, yet only the first substring carries significant semantic information.
 This is because the occurrence of the first substring causes the occurrence of the second and third substrings.
 The true frequency of the second and third substrings should be 0 instead of 2.

 We introduce the notion of maximal substring to counter this problem.
 Given a source sentence $x$ and a paraphrase $x^p_i$, the maximal substring between the two is defined in Equation~\ref{eq:maximal-substr}.
 Intuitively, a maximal substring is the largest substring that occurs in both $x$ and $x^p_i$.
 Formally, we denote the partial order relationship of string $\alpha$ being a substring in string $\beta$ by $\alpha\leq\beta$, and denote the set of maximal substrings by $MS(x, x^p_i)$.
-Using maximal substrings, we can avoid over-counting substring occurrences caused by the generation of larger substrings.
+Using maximal substrings, we can avoid over-counting substring occurrences caused by the generation of larger substrings. \begin{small}